AxelThevenot/dbt-assertions/models/examples/basic_example/README.md

         description: "key_2 is not null."
         expression: "key_2 IS NOT NULL"
 ```

-Note: 'assertions()' is the name given to the test in 'tests/generic' - you can change its name if needed.

-The blacklist argument will filter all rows containing at least a "key_1_not_null" error.

 You can also use the whitelist & from_columns arguments, or use the function without arguments (and thus filtering).